Serif-x/gulp-starterkit/README.md

 # Gulp Starter Kit

-A starter kit for start a front-end project built by gulp
+A starter kit for starting a front-end project built by gulp

 ## Start